-If you’re not a fan of jalapeno peppers, you can also stuff a milder pepper such as banana peppers or even mini sweet peppers.
+If you’re not a fan of the heat level of jalapeños, you can also stuff a milder pepper such as sweet banana peppers or even mini sweet peppers.
 See more stuffed pepper recipes here.

-Here at Pepper Geek, we like things spicy, so we’re using classic jalapenos for our sausage stuffed peppers.
+Here at Pepper Geek, we like things spicy, so we’re using standard jalapeños for our sausage stuffed peppers.
 The only thing wrong with this recipe is that it’s too tasty.
 You’ll want to devour the whole batch yourself!

-We suggest harvesting fresh jalapenos from the garden or purchasing your peppers at a farm stand or country store.
-The spice level of the jalapeno goes incredibly well with the cream cheese and meat in the sausage stuffed jalapeno peppers.
+We suggest harvesting fresh jalapeños from the garden or purchasing your peppers at a farm stand or country store.
+The heat is dulled slightly while the peppers cook, and the resulting spice level is perfect in these poppers.

-We use our Ninja Oven because it’s the perfect size to whip up these appetizers quickly without heating our entire oven.
+We use our Ninja Oven because it’s the perfect size to whip up a batch of these appetizers quickly without heating our entire oven.

 - Make sure to brown your sausage completely and drain off any excess fat.
 Pat the sausage dry before incorporating into your stuffing.

-- These should be served right away.
-You can prepare the peppers and stuffing ahead of time and cook them as they’re eaten (which will be quickly!).
+- Serve them right away.
+You can prepare the peppers and stuffing ahead of time and cook them just before they’ll be eaten (which will be quickly).

 - We found these taste best with freshly grated Parmesan cheese.
 You can also use shredded cheddar.

-- Keep a close eye on these cooking to avoid burning.
-You want the top to be golden brown before removing them from the oven.
+- Keep a close eye while they are cooking to avoid burning.
+You want the top to be just turning golden brown before removing them from the oven.

 - Use a flavorful sausage.
-We like to use to hot and spicy sausage but you can experiment with different kinds.
+We like to use to hot and spicy Italian sausage, but you can experiment with different kinds.

-Prepare the filling by mixing your softened cream cheese, cooked sausage, shredded cheese, and cayenne pepper.
+To prepare the filling, mix the softened cream cheese, cooked sausage, shredded cheese, and cayenne pepper.
 Distribute filling evenly amongst all peppers.

-Top with a sprinkle of smoked paprika or fresh green onion.
-Serve immediately and enjoy!
+Top with a sprinkle of smoked paprika, fresh chives, or green onion, and serve immediately!